 The maritime industry has an extremely high mortality rate.
 As the Centers for Disease Control and Prevention recently found in a report, those who work in offshore oil and gas operations are actually seven times more likely to die on the job than the average U.S. worker.

 Fatal offshore accidents can happen for many different reasons, including:

 - Exposure to hazardous chemicals.

 In many cases, deadly accidents occur offshore due to the negligence of employers and co-workers.
 Some companies simply put profits over safety.
 They may fail to adequately train and supervise their workers, provide them with proper safety equipment or follow rules and regulations that are meant to protect workers.
 They may even encourage or force their workers to engage in dangerous activities which put their lives at risk.
 This is unacceptable.

-At Michael P. Fleming & Associates, P.C., we aggressively protect the rights of those who have lost their loved ones due to the negligence or other wrongdoing of others in the maritime industry.
+At Fleming Law, P.C., we aggressively protect the rights of those who have lost their loved ones due to the negligence or other wrongdoing of others in the maritime industry.
 When you work with us, we will explore all your options and seek the maximum amount of compensation for your family.